Buckingham Nicks: Recording and production

-Promotion
+Artwork

-In 1973, Nicks spent $111 ($ in dollars) on a white blouse for the cover shoot, but the photographer, Jimmy Wachtel, and Buckingham coerced Nicks to take her top off when shooting the cover.
-Nicks later recounted:

-I was crying when we took that picture.
+The album's cover is a black-and-white photo of Buckingham and Nicks, both nude from the waist up, taken by photographer Jimmy Wachtel.
+Nicks spent $111 ($ in dollars) on a white blouse for the cover shoot, but Wachtel and Buckingham coerced her to take her top off when shooting the cover.
+Nicks later recounted, "I was crying when we took that picture.
 And Lindsey was mad at me.
 He said, 'You know, you're just being a child.
 This is art.'
 And I'm going, 'This is not art.
 This is me taking a nude photograph with you, and I don't dig it.'
 I thought, 'Who are you?
-Don't you know me?' ...
+Don't you know me?'...
 I couldn't breathe.
-But I did it because I felt like a rat in a trap.
+But I did it because I felt like a rat in a trap."

+Nicks was so mortified by the photos she hid them from her family for several weeks, worried about how they would respond.
+She told MOJO Magazine in 2013, "When the record came out and I saw my father, it was, 'Why didn't you just say no, Stevie?'
+I said, 'Daddy, I don't know.
+I didn't feel like I had a choice – I'm so sorry.'
+He said, 'OK – move on.
+But you always have a choice.'
+I learned a big lesson that day."
+Outtakes from the photoshoot were revealed and auctioned off for $15,000 in 2014.